realdragon70/Algo2020/Guide/Rulebase_Detail_Eng.md

 You can only write code in import syntax, generator part, and inner control_driving method.

 Please add the code only in these specified field.
+In addition, the following are allowed:

+- You can use the ‘self.half_road_limit’ variable.

+- You can add custom methods or custom classes to the ‘driving_client.py’ file.

 The basic Python package will be installed on the server for you to add import syntax.
-However, if you need to install a special package, please ask a request via e-mail (algo.contest@samsung.com)
+However, if you need to install a special package, please request by official email(algo.contest@samsung.com).

 <br>